henrik-dmg/HPNetwork/README.md

 let network = Network(queue: customQueue)
 ```

-You can limit the maximum number of concurrent requests to be executed by settings `Network.shared.maximumConcurrentRequests = 5` for example
+You can limit the maximum number of concurrent requests to be executed by setting `Network.shared.maximumConcurrentRequests = 5` for example

 ## Creating Requests